-Before they were big-name celebrities, these nine men served as pilots and aircrewmen in the U.S. military.
+Before they were big-name celebrities, these men served as pilots and Aircrewmen in the U.S. military.

 In 1942, at age 19, Joseph Heller joined the U.S. Army Air Corps.
 Two years later he was sent to the Italian Front, where he flew 60 combat missions as a B-25 bombardier.